ibm-cloud-docs/apps/tutorials/tutorial_mendix_kubernetes.md

 ## Configuring persistent storage
 {: #kube-storage-mendix}

-Next, follow the documentation for [Storing data on {{site.data.keyword.cos_full_notm}}](/docs/containers/cs_storage_cos.html#object_storage).
+Next, follow the documentation for [Storing data on {{site.data.keyword.cos_full_notm}}](/docs/containers/cs_storage_cos.html).
 A `PersistentVolumeClaim` and `PersistentVolume` are created within your Kubernetes cluster, and can be used by the PostGres database instance that is running within your cluster as part of the Mendix application.
 Be sure to create the `PersistentVolumeClaim` by using the `my-mendix-bucket` bucket as described in the previous step, and review the `PersistentVolumeClaim` name for use in the next step.

 ## Editing the `postgres-deployment.yaml` file
 {: #postgres-deploy-mendix}

-Once a persistent volume is configured for your Kubernetes cluster, the next step is to modify the PostGres database deployment that is running within your cluster.
+After a persistent volume is configured for your Kubernetes cluster, the next step is to modify the PostGres database deployment that is running within your cluster.
 First, you must edit the files in the Git repository that were created as part of the IBM DevOps toolchain integration step.
-To find the Git repository, go back to the app details page, and click the Git url link from the **Deployment details** tile.
+To find the Git repository, return to the **App details** page, and click the Git URL link from the **Deployment details** tile.

 You can either clone the Git repository to your local machine, or make the following changes in the online editor.
 Open up the `chart/{app name}/templates/postgres-deployment.yaml` file (replace `{app name}` with the name of your Mendix app).
 The file doesn't have any existing `volumeMount` or `volumes` entries by default, so all data is stored in-memory within the running deployment pod.
 You must add both `volumeMount` and `volumes` entries to the Kubernetes `deployment.yaml` file so that data is saved to the {{site.data.keyword.cos_full_notm}} bucket and isn't lost if the pod restarts.